pessini/SFI-Grants-and-Awards/README.md

 ### Gender Equality

-The analysis is on **gender differences** in research grants offered by SFI.
+The analysis is based on **gender differences** in research grants offered by SFI.
 The Notebook with the analysis can be found [here](https://pessini.github.io/SFI-Grants-and-Awards/gender-equality/).

 ## Data Visualisation